Son of M: Synopsis

 Manipulated by his older self, Pietro begins working to take the Terrigen Crystals back to Earth and restore the mutant population.
 He gains Luna's loyalty, promising to bring her to Earth with him, and learns of Lockjaw's loyalty to Luna.
 Pietro manages to get a container full of Terrigen Crystals to the past, and uses Lockjaw to take him and Luna back to his apartment in New York.
 Luna instructs Lockjaw not to let Crystal find them before he heads back to the Inhumans.
 Pietro explains the basis of his plan concerning the Terrigen Crystals, and tells Luna he is going to give back her birthright, exposing her to the Mists.
 In Genosha, Pietro plans to restore the powers of any mutant left there.
 He and Luna first encounter Callisto and restore her mutant ability of "super sense".
 Pietro and Luna go on to find other mutants that Pietro will "help".
 Shortly after, it begins to rain, and each drop feels like a needle piercing Callisto, as her powers have been augmented to a much higher level than before.
 As Pietro is in the process of restoring other mutant's powers, Magneto shows up with Callisto in his arms announcing that Pietro has poisoned her.
 Pietro uses the same tactic he used to steal the gases, creating two time clones and pummelling Magneto into the ground.
 Pietro, who has been harboring hatred for his father for never acknowledging him, is now fueled by his father killing him during the events of House of M.

 Meanwhile, Videmus admits to allowing Pietro to escape with the Terrigen Crystals.
 He believes that the Inhumans have grown weak and dull with their luxurious, unchallenging lifestyle, and that by losing the Terrigen Mists they will grow strong again through adversity.
 Black Bolt punishes Videmus by forbidding him to ever make mental contact with another being ever again and forcing him to live in solitary confinement.
 Leaving Callisto behind for Pietro and the other mutants to take to a hospital, Magneto takes his leave.
 Callisto is diagnosed as having taken a DNA altering drug.
 Hearing of this, Black Bolt turns to the Fantastic Four for help in retrieving the Terrigen Crystals.
 The US government, alarmed at the possibility of a mutant resurgence, is also interested in seizing them.
-The Inhumans ambush the restored mutants when they arrive at Genosha.
+The Inhumans ambush the restored mutants Unus the Untouchable, Wicked, Freakshow, Hack, Hub, Purge, and Shola Inkose when they arrive at Genosha.
 During the battle, Pietro tries to slip away with the Terrigen Mists, but is shot by an American special forces unit.
 Lockjaw comes to the rescue by teleporting Pietro and his daughter away, but they leave the Terrigen Crystals behind, which the government agents promptly seize.